OliversCat/Hinter/README.md

 ```

-If it's a get request then a qualified http request wouldl be: <br/>
+If it's a get request then a qualified http request would be: <br/>
 http(s)://localhost/user/info?uid=oliver

 ```ruby